 Obviously, as a woman by yourself, there are some things to be aware of.
 We’ve gathered together some of our best tips for solo female travellers in Naples so that you can level up your travelling smarts and explore the authentic city streets totally trouble-free and no stress.

-- Don’t feel like you have to tell every person you meet everything about you – where you’re staying, where you’re from, where you’re going next if you’re married or have a boyfriend.
+- Don’t feel like you have to tell every person you meet everything about yourself – where you’re staying, where you’re from, where you’re going next if you’re married or have a boyfriend.
 Strangers don’t need to know this!
 It’s safer to just make something up.

 - Make sure you know how to get home after a night out.
 Plan your route home, have a taxi ready, or if you go with people, meet them all before heading back to your accommodation.
-This is miles better than standing outside a club or bar with no idea of how to get back.

 - Keep your handbag safe, secure and close to you.
 Handbags are often a target for thieves, because of how they’re usually worn dangling off the shoulder, so don’t be the person who gets their handbag snatched in Naples – be smart and wear it cross-body style.

 - Joining a tour is totally fine.
 In fact, we would recommend joining a tour especially if you’re relatively new to solo travel as a woman.
-It’s a great way to learn about the city’s history and culture, actually, get acquainted with the streets, and even get talking to some other travellers.
+It’s a great way to learn about the city’s history and culture, actually, get acquainted with the streets, and even get to talk to some other travellers.

 - Try to blend in with what you’re wearing.
 Look at the other ladies around you and how they’re dressed and then try to follow suit.
-Obviously, you don’t have to totter round in high heels, but we would recommend not standing out as much as possible; you’ll get to feel more a part of it when people aren’t staring at you for looking like a strange tourist.

 - Share your itinerary.
 Online, or with your friends and family back home.
 It’s always safer that people have at least a rough idea of what you’re going to be getting up to.
-Alternatively, contact them every few days and tell what you’ve been up to – it’s much better than going off-grid!

-Is Naples safe to travel for families?
+Is Naples safe for families?

-Families and children are a major part of life in Italy and Naples is no different.
+Families and children are a major part of life in Italy, and Naples is no different.
 It’s actually a super exciting place to travel with children in tow.

 Basically, though it’s not 100% geared towards family-friendly travel, Naples is still a safe and exciting place to travel with your family.
 You should hit up the website Napoli Per Bambini (Naples for Children).
 It’s in Italian, but just translate and you’ll find a wealth of things to do in the city!